HyperplaneOrg/topomodel/README.md

 See the topomodel man pages for more information.

-Note that this tool is used for automating the surface generation process over an arbitrary large x,y,z,m set.
+Note, this tool is used for automating the process of generating the slope and aspect over a large set of x,y,z,m grids.

 ### References: